UCLALibrary/research-tips/about.md

     </center>
       </div>
       <div class="col s12 m8">
-        <h4>We make quick and practical research and writing tips that you can view online.</h4>
+      <h4>We make short, practical <a href="http://uclalibrary.github.io/research-tips/">research and writing tips</a> that you can quickly view online.</h4>
-        <p>The WI+RE team develops and continually improves a toolbox of open-access online learning modules that can be used by both instructors and students.</p>
+        <p>The WI+RE team develops and continually improves a toolbox of open-access <a href="http://uclalibrary.github.io/research-tips/">online learning modules</a> that can be used by both instructors and students.</p>
         <!--<p>We want everything we create to be quick, practical, upbeat, and most importantly, useful.</p>-->
         <p>In each of our projects we strive to:</p>
         <ul class="browser-default">